alexanderaleskin/Telegram_web_app/drive_bot_web/readme.md

 5. run_bot.py - this is the file that starts the bot;
 6. common.yml, docker-compose.yml, docker-entrypoint.sh, Dockerfile - files for running docker.

+## run on server

+Docker compose files can be used for deployment on a server by specifying additional variables in .env file (as in the example).
+This approach is not recommended for non-pet projects.

+To deploy on a server, you also need a web server to serve static content (front-end part) and proxy requests to the backend.
+You can use Nginx for these purposes.